Health care workers standing in a circle with their arms around each other

 6. Creation of the HADSI VA COVID-19 Registry, in collaboration with academic and healthcare partners across Virginia, to facilitate equity in testing and disease management.

-EVMS serves as a safety net for under-served and under-resourced populations, providing access to care particularly for those suffering from higher rates of chronic illnesses, such as diabetes, cardiovascular diseases, cancer and serious mental-health issues.
+Our institution serves as a safety net for under-served and under-resourced populations, providing access to care particularly for those suffering from higher rates of chronic illnesses, such as diabetes, cardiovascular diseases, cancer and serious mental-health issues.
 In fiscal year 2018, EVMS Medical Group provided $14.6 million in uncompensated care.
 Our medical group provides 415,203 patient visits annually overall in 29 clinical sites throughout the Hampton Roads region.
-Programs and services staffed by EVMS healthcare providers that target under-served and under-resourced populations include the Sentara Ambulatory Care Center (ACC) and the EVMS Sickle Cell Disease Management Program.
+Programs and services staffed by our healthcare providers that target under-served and under-resourced populations include the Sentara Ambulatory Care Center (ACC) and the EVMS Sickle Cell Disease Management Program.

 Recognizing the disproportionate impact of COVID-19 on minority populations, EVMS Medical Group is proactively reaching out to patients during the pandemic to ensure safety and improve quality of care.
 This outreach includes assessment of access to telehealth for our diverse patient population.
-Additionally, the EVMS Diversity and Inclusion office partnered with EVMS Medical Group physician Benjamin M. Goodman, MD, to conduct a virtual learning session for the Sickle Cell Community Support Group on the topic “Staying safe during the COVID-19 pandemic.”
+Additionally, the Diversity and Inclusion office partnered with EVMS Medical Group physician Benjamin M. Goodman, MD, to conduct a virtual learning session for the Sickle Cell Community Support Group on the topic “Staying safe during the COVID-19 pandemic.”

-Institution-wide diversity and inclusion training on cultural awareness and implicit bias and conversations on social justice have been integrated into the EVMS annual training and development program.
+Institution-wide diversity and inclusion training on cultural awareness and implicit bias and conversations on social justice have been integrated into the annual training and development program.
 Cultural awareness and implicit bias education is provided to the Board of Visitors and is part of the required annual training for faculty, staff and residents.
 Leadership and faculty search committees, as well as the Admissions Committee, are also provided diversity and inclusion, implicit bias and holistic review training regularly.

 In addition, a robust program on social justice brings national topic experts each year to provide the EVMS and Hampton Roads communities with learning opportunities on health equity challenges and interventions.
 Recent speakers have included Harriet Washington, author of “Medical Apartheid”; Thomas LaVeist, PhD, creator of the documentary “The Skin You’re In”; King Davis, PhD, project leader for “The Central Lunatic Asylum for Colored Insane Archives: Evolution of Psychiatric Care in Virginia”; and Sheri Fink, MD, author of “Five Days at Memorial: Medical Ethics and Equity in Emergencies from Hurricane Katrina to Pandemics.”